 We are looking for people to join us in our mission.
 Your time commitment can be as low as occasionally writing an email to your local reps.

 Join us for our bi-monthly meetings at the Ferguson Library in downtown Stamford to discuss strategy.
-(Meetings are currently held over Zoom due to the pandemic.)
-Please email firstname.lastname@example.org to be put on our meeting list.
+(Meetings are currently held over Zoom.)
+Sign up here or email email@example.com to be put on our meeting list.